-ARTICLE O-8.
+ARTICLE O-9.
 REGULAR OPERATORS BOOKING ON/OFF - Regular operators and operators on hold-downs voluntarily booking off will be required to do so at least four hours prior to their scheduled departure time.
-Regular operators and operators on hold-downs will be booked off in increments of round trips and will be required to pick up their runs at their home locations.
-Should the operator need to extend their bookoff they are to call OSC or the Supervisor at least four hours prior to their scheduled departure time.
-The bookoff and extended bookoff(s) will be considered one bookoff.
+Regular operators and operators on hold-downs will be required to pick up their runs at their home locations after notifying the Company six or more hours in advance of the next signon time.